Death row inmate’s lawyers suffering from coronavirus, seek delay in execution

 Soon after, both women tested positive for the coronavirus, the filing shows.

-The attorneys have “debilitating fatigue that prevents them from working on Mrs. Montgomery’s clemency application.
+The lawyers have “debilitating fatigue that prevents them from working on Mrs. Montgomery’s clemency application.
 They have a range of other symptoms as well, including headaches, chills, sweats, gastrointestinal distress, inability to focus, and impaired thinking and judgment,” according to the brief.

 The infection following the lawyers’ visit comes as prisons and jails throughout the country have, according to advocates, become public health threats during the pandemic.
 More than 173,000 inmates nationwide have tested positive for the coronavirus and nearly 1,300 have died, according to the UCLA Law Covid-19 Behind Bars Data Project.
 Law enforcement officials have taken steps to shrink the prison populations, but the measures vary.